-We are getting ready to tackle some new projects at our own house in North Central Phoenix, so I thought It was a good time to write a new blog post about our kooky, eclectic home.
+We are getting ready to tackle some new projects at our own house in North Central Phoenix, so I thought It was a good time to write a new blog post about our kooky, eclectic home and its world traveler decor.
 I originally posted about our house back in 2016 - since then we have renovated our kitchen, changed up quite a few rooms, and added LOTS more textiles and other fun details.

 One of the questions I get asked pretty much daily at Tierra Del Lagarto is if my house looks like the store.
 The answer, most certainly, is a big yes.

 Our 1930's historic home is an anomaly in our neck of the woods.
 Phoenix is a newer city, with very few houses that date back much further than the 1950s and 60s.
 At nearly 90 years old, our place is a sprawling Spanish revival style house - added onto over the decades from its humble origins as a citrus grove farmhouse.

 Our front entry stairway with original iron railing from the 1930s.
 Collected vintage textiles from our travels, prints, and carvings make up an eclectic gallery wall.
 We will be adding tile risers to this space this spring - yay!